GenealogyCollective/glab/README.md

 jlpm build
 # Link your development version of the extension with JupyterLab
 jupyter labextension install .
+# Check to see if it is installed:
+jupyter labextension list

 # Rebuild Typescript source after making changes
 jlpm build
 # Rebuild JupyterLab after making any changes